To register for any Winterthur Garden programs, please call 800.448.3883 or 302.888.4600.

 Scenic Route Tour

 Daily, April through October (except May), 12:00 pm

 Take a peaceful tram ride through a living landscape.
 Soak up the natural beauty of the Brandywine Valley as you pass waterways, rolling hills, and stone bridges.
 Picnicking is encouraged!
 This 45-minute tram tour departs from the Visitor Center Circle.
 Reservations recommended.
 Members free. $5 per person upgrade.
 Weather permitting; handicapped-accessible; family friendly.

 Garden Tram (seasonal and weather permitting)

-KIDS GROW Children’s Vegetable Garden
+KIDS GROW Children’s Vegetable Garden - SOLD OUT